Design Exploration · Currency

 Design Decisions

-Every element of these currency notes has been meticulously chosen to balance aesthetic beauty, functional clarity, and inclusive accessibility.
-The design system employs a carefully curated palette, modern typography, and innovative accessibility features.
+Every element has been meticulously chosen to balance aesthetic beauty, functional clarity, and inclusive accessibility.

 Color Palette